Merkle Audit Ledgers for AI Governance

 Tamper Detection and Verification

-To verify the ledger, one party (a regulator, auditor, or external verifier) needs: the full sequence of ledger entries, and a known-good value of H_1 (the hash of the first entry, also called the ledger root).
+To verify the ledger, one party (a regulator, auditor, or external verifier) needs: the ledger nodes (or the specific artifacts of interest), a known-good value of the published accumulator state, and the relevant public keys.

-The known-good H_1 can be stored in a secure location: a certificate from a certified timestamp authority, a published record on a public bulletin board, or even a blockchain smart contract.
+The known-good accumulator value (or Merkle root) can be stored in a secure location: a certificate from a certified timestamp authority, a published record on a public bulletin board, or even a blockchain smart contract.
 The exact method depends on the organization's compliance requirements.

 Importantly, the verification does not require trust in ExecLayer or any other system.
 The verifier only needs to run the hash function, which is publicly specified.
 The verification is deterministic and can be done by anyone.

-ExecLayer's S8 security property is immutable audit.
-Every agent action is recorded in the Merkle ledger in a way that prevents tampering.
-The ledger is append-only: new entries are added, but old entries cannot be modified.
-The cryptographic chaining ensures that any modification is detectable.
+Immutable audit is a core ExecLayer security property.
+Every agent action is recorded in the audit ledger in a way that prevents tampering.
+The ledger is append-only: new nodes are added, but old nodes cannot be modified.
+The cryptographic accumulator and per-node signatures ensure that any modification is detectable.

 This property gives strong guarantees to regulators and compliance teams.
 An auditor can request the ledger and verify its integrity independently.
 They do not have to trust ExecLayer's claims about what happened.
 The cryptographic proof is in the ledger itself.

-If a regulator asks: "Did the system execute action X?" the answer is: "Yes, entry N in the ledger.
-It was authorized by signers A and B. The commitment hash is 0x7f3d2a1c.
-The ledger chain from entry 1 to entry N is intact.
-The chain was verified to hash correctly."
+If a regulator asks: "Did the system execute action X?" the answer is: "Yes, node 0x9a4f in the ledger.
+It was authorized by signers A and B. The Blueprint hash is 0x7f3d2a1c.
+The Receipt's portable Merkle proof verifies against the published root, and the accumulator confirms the node is part of the ledger."
 This is strong evidence.

 Compliance Frameworks and Merkle Ledgers